 5.3.
 Concurrent Enrollment Participation Form/Parent Permission to Participate.
 Before allowing an eligible student to participate in the concurrent enrollment program for the academic year, an institution shall ensure the student has completed the USHE concurrent enrollment participation form, signed an acknowledgment of program participation requirements, and obtained a signed parent/guardian permission form.

 6.1.
-Choice of Courses: The courses offered through concurrent enrollment should be introductory-level general education, career and technical education, or pre-major college courses.
+Choice of Courses: The courses offered through concurrent enrollment should be introductory-level general education, career and technical education, pre-major college courses, or select upper division courses when approved by the Board after consulting with the Utah State Board of Education.
 Concurrent enrollment courses must assist students in earning post-secondary certificates or degrees.
 Concurrent enrollment may only include college courses that correspond to high school courses typically offered in grades 11 or 12.
 Courses selected should reflect the strengths and resources of the respective schools and USHE institutions.
-Concurrent enrollment offerings are limited to courses in English, mathematics, fine arts, humanities, science, social science, world languages, and career and technical
+Concurrent enrollment offerings are limited to courses in English, mathematics, fine arts, humanities, science, social science, world languages, and career and technical education.

 6.2.
 Master List: The Office of the Commissioner of Higher Education (OCHE) and the USBE will jointly approve courses that are added to an institution-specific Concurrent Enrollment Master List.
 Only courses taken from the master list for a given academic year shall be reimbursed from state concurrent enrollment funds.

 6.2.1 Changes to Concurrent Enrollment Master List: USHE institutions, after consultation with LEAs, shall provide the USBE with proposed new course offerings, including syllabi and curriculum materials by November 15 of the year proceeding the school year in which courses shall be offered.